Code of practice for property flood resilience (C790)

 Property flood resilience (PFR) is an important part of our response to flood risk.
 PFR includes measures that reduce the risks to people and property enabling households and businesses to reduce flood damage, speed up recovery and reoccupation of previously flooded properties.
 PFR measures should reduce the amount of water entering buildings (known as resistance measures), or limit the damage caused if water does enter a building (known as recoverability measures).

-The CoP sets the benchmark for those installing or constructing PFR and features six standards specifying what should be achieved when delivering PFR.
-The supporting guidance documents explain how a process that includes six aligned stages can deliver PFR that conforms to good practice and is consistent with the Code of practice.
+A Code of Practice (CoP) was developed to set the benchmark for those installing or constructing PFR and includes six standards specifying what should be achieved when delivering PFR.
+Supporting guidance was produced to explain how the standards could be met and explains how a six staged process aligned with the standards complies with the CoP and follows good practice.

 - C790a: Code of practice for property flood resilience